 How is Crypto Taxed in Canada?

 The Canadian Revenue Agency (CRA) treats cryptocurrency as a commodity for tax purposes.
 Commodities are things like oil, silver, or gold.
-It means that any profits made are treated either as business income or capital gains.
+It means that any profits made are considered business income or taxable capital gain.

 What Crypto Transactions Are Taxable In Canada?

-Any sale or transfer of cryptocurrency is called a disposition.
+Any sale or transfer of cryptocurrency is called a disposition and you may have to pay taxes on these.
 Dispositions include: